sfandres94/uex-audiopy1/README.md

 jupyter-lab
 ```

-Now that we have everything set up, we can start playing with this repository!
+Now that we have everything set up, we can start playing with this repository! :sunglasses:

 # Create an empty conda environment